nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

 keytool -genkeypair -keystore </path/to/keystore/file> -alias <key alias> -storepass <keystore password> -keypass <key password> -dname <key distinguished name> -keyalg RSA
 ```

-If you get&nbsp;`keytool error: java.io.IOException: Incorrect AVA format`, then ensure that the distinguished name parameter has a form such as:&nbsp;`-dname "CN=AWS S3 Key, O=example, DC=com".`
+If you get `keytool error: java.io.IOException: Incorrect AVA format`, then ensure that the distinguished name parameter has a form such as: `-dname "CN=AWS S3 Key, O=example, DC=com".`

 {{#> callout type='warning' }}
 Don't forget to **make backups of the `/path/to/keystore/file` file** along with the **store password, key alias and key password**.
 If you lose them (for instance if the EC2 machine hosting the Nuxeo instance with the original keystore is lost) you will lose the ability to recover any encrypted blob from the S3 bucket.
 {{/callout}}

-With all that above in mind, here are the crypto options that you can add to `nuxeo.conf` (they are all&nbsp;mandatory once you specify a keystore):
+With all that above in mind, here are the crypto options that you can add to `nuxeo.conf` (they are all mandatory once you specify a keystore):

 ```
 nuxeo.s3storage.crypt.keystore.file=/absolute/path/to/the/keystore/file